What this guide does

 The bundle includes a cryptographic timestamp from an external Time Stamp Authority (FreeTSA by default).
 The timestamp signs the database's hash, proving the bundle existed in its current form at a specific moment.

-Then verify it against the database's hash, using the bundled TSA certificate:
+Then verify the token against the database's hash, using the bundled TSA certificate:

 DBHASH=$(sha256sum snapshot.db | cut -d' ' -f1)